-3.3 PROJECT PROPOSED MILESTONES, METRICS, AND EVALUATION CRITERIA where all homework problems have been implemented into our application, and every question is randomized and autograded.
-With these metrics planned, we want to have a working version of our application ready for use by the CPRE 2880 students in the Spring 2025 semester.
-That way, we can gain helpful feedback that can better our application.
+By the end of the Fall 2024 semester, we wanted to reach several key metrics.
+The first metric that we wanted to reach is to have our PrairieLearn application be completed in a beta version, where half of the homework problems have been implemented into our application, and every question is randomized and autograded.
+With these metrics planned, we wanted to have a working version of our application ready for use by the CPRE 2880 students in the Spring 2025 semester.
+That way, we could gain helpful feedback that can better our application.
+However, we weren't able to complete this metric for the Fall 2024 semester.
+We were able to implement half of the homeworks (6 homeworks in total into PrairieLearn), but we weren't able to test any of the homeworks to make sure they were fully randomizable and autogradable, and also just made sense for the students.